nihalkudukkan/hostfiles/README.md

 ## server

-use `npm start` to start the expresss application.
+Create "files" folder inside server folder if not there. use `npm start` to start the expresss application.
 The files you want to host should be added on files folder.
 The root `url: /` will be having necessary api information

 ## front end

-use `npm start` to start react application.
+Use `npm start` to start react application.
 Edit `proxy` in package.json according to your server url.